IU (entertainer): Endorsements

 IU is one of the highest-earning celebrities in South Korea, with endorsements attributing to a proportion of her income.
 Over the course of her career, she has endorsed various products that ranged from electronics to clothing and cosmetics.
 Her breakthrough in 2010 earned her the first three endorsement deals she had with Crown Confectionery's MyChew candy, Crown Bakery and clothing brand Y'sb.
 Among her first endorsements that year were also video games.
 When developer Ntreev Soft had chosen IU to endorse MMORPG Alicia: The Story of My Horse and I, they cited her "simple and innocent" image had complemented with the game's vibe, and featured her in the soundtrack.
 IU announced the player introductions for the Global StarCraft II League — she later performed at the finals of the league in 2011.

-IU has continuously been featured by Samsung for its advertisements for products such as Anycall, Galaxy S II, Wave 3, (Note: In 2012, alongside Im Si-wan and Hwang Kwanghee, IU starred in "20, Start of a Wave", a three-part drama advertising the product.) and Samsung Card in 2018–19.
+IU has continuously been featured by Samsung for its advertisements for products such as Anycall, Galaxy S II, Wave 3, (Note: In 2012, alongside Yim Si-wan and Hwang Kwanghee, IU starred in "20, Start of a Wave", a three-part drama advertising the product.) and Samsung Card in 2018–19.
 Samsung also added a feature to have her voice for the Celeb Alarm in late-December 2019.
 Additionally, IU was the ambassador for Expo 2012 held in Yeosu.
 Following the release of A Flower Bookmark, she participated in Sony Korea's promotional campaign for its MDR-series headphones with You Hee-yeol and continued to be a representative for the brand's audio products through 2015.
-IU has modeled for clothing brands Unionbay and Le Coq Sportif from 2011, the SK Planet online store 11st, G by GUESS with Yoo Seung-ho, Elite with Infinite, SBENU with Song Jae-rim, and J.Estina jewelry.
-Gucci appointed IU as its brand ambassador for South Korea in February 2020, and later as global brand ambassador in March 2022, she has posed with its clothing in numerous pictorials.
+IU has modeled for clothing brands Unionbay and Le Coq Sportif from 2011, the SK Planet online store 11st, G by GUESS with Yoo Seung-ho, Elite with Infinite, SBENU with Song Jae-rim, Black Yak, and J.Estina jewelry.
+Gucci appointed IU as its brand ambassador for South Korea in February 2020, and later as global brand ambassador in March 2022: the singer has posed with its clothing in numerous pictorials.
 Later in July 2021, New Balance also announced IU as its global brand ambassador and started partnering for its "We Got Now" campaign.
 As for cosmetic brands, IU has endorsed the SAEM, Qdsuh in China, ISOI, and CNP Cosmetics.
 (Note: She was chosen to endorse the company by LG Household & Health Care in 2017.)
 After IU returned to endorse Unionbay in 2015 with Lee Hyun-woo and ISOI selected her as a model for two years, the two entities sponsored The Producers, in which IU had a leading role, through product placement.